iirvanard/streamlit_project/README.md

 - node installation *

-inside project file use this command :
+inside project folder, use this command :
 ```
 npm install
 ```